 Yeah.

-This was the man that we needed for this time, this time period.
+This was the man that we needed for this time, this time, period.

-Donald Trump took it on his hand.
+Donald Trump took it on his head.

 He took the slings.